 USAC is committed to safeguarding the integrity of the Lifeline program.
 Beneficiaries are required to provide USAC with full, correct information in response to program integrity requests.

-USAC uses several processes to ensure that Lifeline funds are disbursed to qualified low-income consumers in compliance with program rules.
+USAC uses several processes to ensure that Lifeline funds are disbursed to Lifeline subscribers in compliance with program rules.

 Program Integrity Reviews

-Working with the FCC, USAC samples participating Lifeline service providers to ensure compliance with proper procedures, that all enrolled subscribers meet program-qualifying standards and identify any subscribers who should not be enrolled in the program.
+USAC works with the Federal Communications Commission (FCC) to sample participating Lifeline service providers to ensure compliance with proper procedures, confirm that all subscribers meet program-qualifying standards, and identify any subscribers who should not be enrolled in the program.
 USAC may begin these reviews proactively or in response to compliance concerns identified by the FCC or third parties.

-Persons who have been convicted of criminal violations or held civilly liable for certain acts arising from their participation in the Lifeline program are subject to suspension and debarment from the program.
-Learn more: Suspensions & Debarments.
+Persons who are convicted of criminal violations or held civilly liable for certain acts arising from their participation in the Lifeline program are subject to suspension and debarment from the program.